100% Irish Owned for 50 Years - Licence No. TA0054

 While in Bologna, be sure to take a trip to the city’s most famous landmark.
 The tower of Asinelli stands at 97.2m and offers unparalleled views of the city.
 You are unlikely to find many students at the top of this tower, as legend has it those who make the trip before they graduate will fail their degree!
 Be sure to visit Piazza Maggiore, Bologna’s biggest square which is surrounded by many important landmarks.

-Start planning your Bologna holiday today!
-Flights operate from Dublin between two and four days of the week depending on the season and the flight time is roughly 2 hours and 40 minutes.
+Flight’s to Bologna operate from Dublin between two and five days of the week depending on the season.
+The flight time is around 2 hours and 25 minutes.

-There are many restaurant’s in Bologna serving authentic Italian (specifically northern Italian) dishes.
-You will also find international cuisine restaurant’s dotted around the city if you get sick of Pizza and Pasta.
+There are many restaurants in Bologna serving authentic Italian, specifically northern Italian, dishes.
+You will also find restaurants serving international cuisine dotted around the city if you want a change from indulging in pizza and pasta.

 A visit to ‘La macchine del Tempo’ (the time machine) is a fun virtual-reality experience for both kids and adults.
 It is also a great way to learn about the history of the city.
 A trip to Bologna’s largest park, Giardini Margherita is a nice way to keep the kids entertained.
 Many events aimed at entertaining and educating children are held here.